 4. Goat Farming

 Goats are highly versatile livestock.
-Goat milk products are expected to expand at a compound annual growth rate (CAGR) of 4.7% from 2023 to 2030 as more and more people seek an alternative to cow’s milk for infant food, allergies, and nutrition.
-A quick look online shows goat milk selling for $4.50 to $23 per gallon, and the milk can be made for cheese or even soap.
+According to Grand View Research, goat milk products are expected to expand at a compound annual growth rate (CAGR) of 4.7% from 2023 to 2030, as more and more people seek an alternative to cow’s milk for infant food, allergies, and nutrition.
+A quick look online shows goat milk selling for about $3.93 to $13 per gallon, and the milk can be made for cheese or even soap.
 The initial outlay for milking equipment can be expensive, and goats need to be milked twice a day.

 5. Alpaca Farming

 Alpaca ranching is easier than cattle or horse ranching, and with as little as an acre of land, you can raise five alpacas.
-They are best for fleece, which is sheared annually.
+They are best for fleece, which is sheared annually (note that shearing requires a particular technique which you will either have to learn and perform yourself or hire a professional to do for you).
 Raw fleece runs $3 an ounce, so they are better as a supplement to your farm.
 The bigger profit is in breeding and stud fees.
 Plus, they’re so cute that some farms get side income from photos or social media.

 Alpacas will live amiably with other livestock and are good guard animals, ready to run off a fox or defend their territory or fellow animals.
 Some farmers have found a side business in renting out their alpacas as “guard sheep.”
 You can also sell their manure, as it’s a good source of nitrogen and potassium.